msaf1980/db-readings/README.md

 * [A Relational Model of Data for Large Shared Data Banks](papers/codd.pdf) (1970): Codd's argument for data independence (from 1970), a fundamental concept in relational databases.
 Despite the current NoSQL trend, I believe ideas from this paper are becoming increasingly important in massively parallel data systems.

+* [The Transaction Concept: Virtues and Limitations](http://research.microsoft.com/en-us/um/people/gray/papers/theTransactionConcept.pdf) (1981): Jim Gray's paper about what is a transaction and the properties of atomicity, durability and consistency (does not discuss isolation), along with implementation techniques.

 * [ARIES: A Transaction Recovery Method Supporting Fine-Granularity Locking and Partial Rollbacks Using Write-Ahead Logging](papers/aries.pdf) (1992): The first algorithm that actually works: it supports concurrent execution of transactions without losing data even in the presence of failures.
 This paper is very hard to read because it mixes a lot of low level details in the explanation of the high level algorithm.
 Perhaps try understand ARIES (log recovery) by reading a database textbook before attempting to read this paper.

 * [B-tree and UB-tree](http://www.scholarpedia.org/article/B-tree_and_UB-tree) (2008): A good explanation of B-Tree, B+-Tree and UB-Trees by the Inventor of the B-Tree, Dr Rudolf Bayer.